 Solidarity and Strength, Strength in Numbers

 BAMEWA wants to spread our message of hope and compassion.
-We believe that a single action can make a difference in the community, and that collective action can greatly impact the world.
-Through advocacy and outreach activities, our team works tirelessly each day to contribute their part to the greater good.
+We believe that a single action can make a difference in the community, and that collective action can greatly impact the higher education sector.
+Through advocacy and outreach activities, our team works tirelessly each day to contribute their part to amplifying the voices of BAME women academics.

 BAMEWA Network is a membership group of BAME women academics ranging from PhD students, Postdoctoral researchers through to independent scholars to lecturers and Professors.
 We are united in our goal to support and empower BAME women academics in their journeys within academia.

 Our member-only group has several joining eligibility requirements, which include:

 Members being racially minoritised lecturers and researchers in Higher Education, Public Sector, Government, Third Sector, and independent scholars.
 Members should also have a PhD or be working towards their PhD and be able to demonstrate their research engagement.

 To join prospective members must provide proof that their meet this criteria, such as providing an organisational profile link, website, published research/work.